 One of the ways we cripple our children is to assume that there's nothing going on inside their heads …

-I have begun to consider the starling murmuration as a metaphor for human culture.
-Call it: a spontaneously self-organizing group comprised of individuals that appear to be completely autonomous but nevertheless both respond to one another and contribute to the flow of the whole. https://www.youtube.com/watch?v=V4f_1_r80RY Wanting to know more about the mechanics of this … Continue reading Human Culture as a form of murmuration
+I've begun to consider the starling murmuration as a metaphor for human culture.
+It's a spontaneously self-organizing group comprised of individuals that appear to be completely autonomous but nevertheless both respond to one another and contribute to the shape and flow and direction of the whole.
+The individual's behavior doesn't make sense outside the context … Continue reading Human culture as murmuration

 Opponents of Self Directed Learning sometimes liken SDL to abandonment, but it is nothing of the kind.